Mokaisen/brownbotics_dev/README.md

 # Preliminary results

-Robot has learnt by itself to reach the object but it is struglling to grasp it.
+Robot has learnt by itself to reach the object and grasp the object, but it still is not reaching the final goal location.
 The development was done using isaac sim to create the robot and isaac lab for training the robot using PPO algorithm for reinforcement learning.

 Training: